 The following global indicators were defined to enable PIN to measure and report on the global outcomes of its nutrition security work.
-They define the main focus of PIN's nutrition security programming and shall be measured in all relevant projects (alongside other indicators suggested at www.lndiKit.net).
-1
+They define the main focus of PIN's nutrition security programming and shall be measured in all relevant projects (alongside other indicators suggested at www.IndiKit.net).

-- acute malnutrition in children: decrease in the number of acutely undernourished children aged 6-59 months (i.e. with a weight for height < -2 Z scores (or bilateral oedema) and/ or with a MUAC < 125mm (or bilateral oedema)) - acute malnutrition in women: decrease in the number of acutely undernourished women of reproductive age (i.e. with a MUAC < 210mm) - chronic malnutrition: decrease in the number of chronically undernourished children aged 6 59 months (i.e. with a height for age < -2 Z scores) - food security: increase in the number of children 6-23/ 59 months who during the previous day ate the Minimum Acceptable Diet - prevalence of diarrhoea: decrease in the number of children aged 10 24/ 59 months which in the past 2 weeks had more than 3 loose stools per day - exclusive breastfeeding: increase in the number of infants aged 0-5 months who are exclusively breastfed (i.e. received only breast milk during the previous day) - treatment: number of children 6-59 months screened; % and number of children with severe acute malnutrition (SAM) who were treated/ cured/ died/ defaulted

-1 Two notes: 1) all indicators need to represent changes achieved as a result of PIN's project; 2) where relevant, they need to be compared to the baseline, pre-project situation.
+ACUTE MALNUTRITION IN CHILDREN:

+number of acutely undernourished children aged 6-59 months (i.e. with a weight for height < -2 Z scores (or bilateral oedema) and/ or with a MUAC < 125mm (or bilateral oedema))

+ACUTE MALNUTRITION IN WOMEN:

+number of acutely undernourished women of reproductive age (i.e. with a MUAC < 210mm)

+PREVALENCE OF DIARRHOEA:

+10 - 24/ 59 months which in the

+past 2 weeks had more than

+number of children aged

+3 loose stools per day

+CHRONIC MALNUTRITION: number of chronically

+undernourished children aged 6 - 59 months (i.e. with a height for age < -2 Z scores)

+EXCLUSIVE BREASTFEEDING:

+0-5 months who are exclusively

+breastfed (i.e. received only breast

+the number of infants aged

+milk during the previous day)

+FOOD SECURITY:

+number of children 6-23/ 59 months who during the previous day ate the Minimum Acceptable Diet water services

+SUSTAINABLE SAFE WATER ACCESS: number of people using basic drinking

+WASH PRACTICES: number of caregivers following promoted WASH practices

+TREATMENT: number of children 6-59 months screened; % and number of children with severe acute malnutrition (SAM) who were treated/cured/ died/ defaulted is built.
+Therefore, PIN's nutrition projects will always focus on children under two years and women of reproductive age, especially pregnant and lactating women (CMAM projects will target children under 5 years).
+At the same time, PIN recognizes that maternal and child undernutrition is influenced by causes which are determined by other stakeholders.
+At the immediate level, peers, mothers-in-law and fathers frequently influence